hunterirving/Cracker-Barrel-Solver/README.md

 # Cracker-Barrel-Solver
-Java depth-first search algorithm to find a solution to the Cracker Barrel Peg Game from any starting position.
+Depth-first search algorithm to find a solution to the Cracker Barrel Peg Game from any starting position.

 Created with Brian Waldron as an extra-credit assignment for Dr. Alice McRae's CS 3460 Data Structures class.